Could it be heat illness?

 - Extra fluids such as sports drinks and water (preferably mixed) during activity in hot weather.
 DO NOT drink beverages with caffeine or herbal stimulants when participating in activities in hot weather.

 - Susceptible athletes should be identified.
-Athletes with increased muscle mass, obese, or with a history of heat problems are particularly prone to heat illness
+Athletes with increased muscle mass, obesity, or a history of heat-related problems are particularly prone to heat illness.

 About The Author

 Scott Allyn earned his Bachelor of Science Degree in Health and Exercise Science from Wake Forest University in 2000 and his Masters of Education in Athletic Training from Old Dominion University in 2003.
 In the past, Scott has served as the Assistant Athletic Trainer for the Salina Rattlers of the International Basketball Association as well as the Head Athletic Trainer for the Peninsula Pilots baseball team of the Coastal Plains league.
-Scott is currently the Athletic Training Coordinator for Sentara Healthcare on the Peninsula and manages two Sentara Therapy Centers in Hampton and Newport News.
+Scott is currently the Practice Manager with Sentara RMH Orthopedics and Sports medicine in Harrisonburg, Virginia.
 In his spare time, Scott enjoys exercising, music, camping, and movies.
-He is an assistant instructor in Gracie Jiu Jitsu at Bushin Martial Arts Academy in Williamsburg, Va.